-AGENCY: Fish and Wildlife Service, Interior.
+AGENCY: Fish and Wildlife Service,

+Interior.

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: We, the U.S. Fish and Wildlife Service (Service), propose to designate critical habitat for the Suwannee moccasinshell (Medionidus walkeri) under the Endangered Species Act (Act).
-The Suwannee moccasinshell is a freshwater mussel species from the Suwannee River Basin in Florida and Georgia.
-In total, approximately 306 kilometers (190 miles) of stream channels in Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Madison, Suwannee, and Union Counties, Florida, and Brooks and Lowndes Counties, Georgia, fall within the boundaries of the proposed critical habitat designation.
-If we finalize this rule as proposed, it would extend the Act's protections to this species' critical habitat.
+SUMMARY: We, the U.S. Fish and Wildlife Service (Service), designate critical habitat for the Suwannee moccasinshell (Medionidus walkeri) under the Endangered Species Act of 1973 (Act), as amended.
+In total, approximately 190 miles (306 kilometers) of stream channels in Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafavette, Madison, Suwannee, and Union Counties, Florida, and Brooks and Lowndes Counties, Georgia, fall within the boundaries of the critical habitat designation.
 The effect of this regulation is to designate critical habitat for the Suwannee moccasinshell under the Act.
-We also announce the availability of a draft economic analysis of the proposed designation.
+DATES: This rule is effective August 2,